mattdesl/template-electron-installation/README.md

 I run these commands from a macOS computer.
 You'll need `wine` installed via homebrew to generate Windows builds.
 Or, you can modify the package.json script to only generate a specific build target.
 See [electron-packager](https://github.com/electron-userland/electron-packager#building-windows-apps-from-non-windows-platforms) for details.

+#### Tips

+If you have files or folders in your project repo that you don't want copied over, make sure to `--ignore` those in the `electron-packager` script.

+You can also speed up build time by using `--platform=win32,darwin --arch=ia32,x64` instead of `--all`, if you only want to build for EXE/APP.

+Another thing is to move all of your client-side (HTML/JS) dependencies to `devDependencies` in package.json, and only include modules that you actually require in `src/app.js` (currently the template doesn't require any additional modules).
+This will lead to a smaller output size.

 ## License

 MIT, see [LICENSE.md](http://github.com/mattdesl/template-electron-installation/blob/master/LICENSE.md) for details.